TheExcitedTech/Retro-Backup-Script/README.md

 # Retro Saves Backup Script
 ## Bash script that will find save and state files and copy them up to a backups directory.

-Designed around the 353V Device with ArkOS however this should work with other linux based handhelds.
+Designed around the 353V Device with ArkOS.
 It uses OGA_Controls to allow it to be ran on a few devices.
 Might need to change the controls line if running on different hardware.

 Reference https://github.com/christianhaitian/oga_controls